outdreamer/build-a-cure-1/docs/to_do.md

 - write function to pull symptom lists for a condition from forums/drugs/rxlist

 - build math logic/plain language translation function first - example: https://adventuresinmachinelearning.com/improve-neural-networks-part-1/

+- write function to identify contradictory information (retracted studies, false information, conspiracy theory (anti-vax), opinion) & selecting least likely to be false
+  - this will be useful when youre pulling non-research study data, like when youre looking up a metric or compound if you dont find anything on wiki

+- write function to identify authoritative sources (wiki is more trustworthy than a holistic or commercialized blog)

 - in order to implement this without ml, you need functions to identify conceptual metadata of a compound or organism, so at least these to get started:
   - function-identifying function